pebblecode/pebblecode.com/README.md

 ### Development

-To create a new javascript page
+To create a new JavaScript page

 1. Create a js file in `public/javascripts/app/[page-name].js` with the following structure